Luděk Sekyra: Current Projects

 The Sekyra Group's current projects include new neighborhoods in central locations of Prague: the areas of the Smíchov train station (Smíchov City), Rohan Island (Rohan City), the Žižkov train station (Žižkov City), Vítězné Náměstí in Dejvice, and more near the main road of Opatov in Prague's Jižní Město.

 Smíchov City is the largest project in the modern history of Prague.
 The project will include almost 400,000 m2 of residential, administrative, commercial, and public space including a kilometer-long pedestrian boulevard that will serve as the focal point of the entire project.
 There will also be a school and extensive green space.
 After the project is completed, in 12 years, 12,000 people are expected to live or work there.
 Total investment will reach 35 billion CZK.
 Construction began on September 30, 2020.

 The new neighborhood of Rohan City is located at the borders of Karlín, Invalidovna, and Libeň in the vicinity of the city's historic center.
 The project will include more than 350 thousand square meters of residential, administrative, and commercial space, as well as a public school.
 The project's focal point will be a kilometer-long promenade along the riverbank, which will be connected to a recreational island.
 The overall design of the project saw contributions from world-famous Danish urban designer Jan Gehl and architect Eva Jiřičná.
+The four residential buildings and the adjacent square were designed by architect Daniel Libeskind.

 The residential neighborhood of Žižkov City will offer 3,000 apartments on the location of the former freight railway station.
 At the same time, the historical station building will be revitalized in collaboration with the city of Prague, giving it a predominantly public function including the National Film Archive.